siapy/siapy-lib/docs/examples/case_study.md

   - File metadata and path information
   - Camera identification and associated geometric data

+??? note "Implementation Details"
-> 💡 **Implementation Note**: This script uses SiaPy's property decorators for read-only access to image attributes, following the library's design pattern for consistent data access.
+    This script uses decorators for read-only access to image attributes, following the library's design pattern for consistent data access.

 **Example:**